Darth Vader: Novels

 Star Wars: Lords of the Sith was one of four canon novels released between 2014 and 2015.
 In it, Vader and Palpatine find themselves hunted by revolutionaries on the planet Ryloth.
+Vader also appears in Thrawn: Alliances (2018), which depicts his mission with Grand Admiral Thrawn following the events of the third season of Rebels.
+The novel also features a parallel storyline of Anakin, Padmé, and Thrawn working together during the Clone Wars.

 Comics

 The 25-issue Marvel comic series Darth Vader (2015–2016) focuses on the Sith Lord in the aftermath of the Death Star's destruction, as well as his life after learning about his son's existence.
 The series takes place parallel to the 2015 series Star Wars, in which Vader and Luke meet; the two series have a crossover titled Vader Down.
 A continuation series set between The Empire Strikes Back and Return of the Jedi debuted in 2020.
 The first few issues focus on Vader exacting revenge on those who concealed Luke; he also visits Padmé's tomb on Naboo and encounters her handmaidens.
 A subsequent story arc depicts Vader being tested by the Emperor.
 The five-issue series Obi-Wan & Anakin (2016) depicts the lives of the two Jedi between The Phantom Menace and Attack of the Clones.

 Between 2017 and 2018, Charles Soule wrote a prequel-era series, also called Darth Vader (sometimes subtitled Dark Lord of the Sith).
 It begins immediately after Vader wakes up in his armor at the end of Revenge of the Sith and explores his emotional transformation upon learning of Padmé's death, his adjustment to his mechanical suit, how he creates his red-bladed lightsaber, and his hunting of Jedi in the Inquisitor program.
 Its final arc, which depicts the construction of Vader's fortress on Mustafar, implies that Palpatine used the Force to conceive Anakin in utero, as some had theorized that Revenge of the Sith indicates.
 (Note: In the film, Palpatine tells Anakin about Darth Plagueis the Wise, "a Dark Lord of the Sith so powerful and so wise, he could use the Force to influence the midi-chlorians to create life."
 This was preceded by the rough draft of Revenge of the Sith, in which Palpatine tells Anakin upon his fall to the dark side, "I arranged for your conception.
 I used the power of the Force to will the midi-chlorians to start the cell divisions that created you. ...
 You could almost think of me as your father.")
 A Lucasfilm story group member later clarified that "This is all in Anakin's head".
 (Note: Soule elaborated that "The Dark Side is not a reliable narrator.")

 A five-issue limited series titled Vader: Dark Visions, was released in 2019.
 Vader Down writer Jason Aaron wrote part of the miniseries Darth Vader: Black, White & Red, an extension of a Marvel event highlighting fan-favorite characters.